A Complete Spring Home Maintenance Checklist for 2025

 16. Prepare to mow

-A dull lawn mower blade doesn't slice, but instead tears grass, leaving it vulnerable to disease, sun damage and insects.
 A blade typically needs sharpening once or twice a year, or more often depending on how big your yard is, how frequently you mow and the type of grass you have, according to the University of Florida.

-You should also tune up your lawn mower every three months or after every 25 hours of use to increase its efficiency and reduce polluting emissions.
+If it's gas powered, you should also tune up your lawn mower every three months or after every 25 hours of use to increase its efficiency and reduce polluting emissions.
 Follow the manufacturer's instructions to change the spark plug(s), oil and oil filter (or clean it).
-A pro tune up will cost an average of $75, but you can do the job yourself for about $15 — the cost of oil and parts.
-Do-it-yourselfers should check out the video tutorials by Lowe's Home Improvement.

-17. Reset an irrigation system
+17. Reset your irrigation system

-18. Clean the lint vent
+18. Clean the dryer vent

-Even if you clean your clothes dryer's lint trap before every use, the vent accumulates lint over time, like plaque in your arteries, says Richardson.
-That's especially likely if snow covered the exterior backdraft damper for a while last winter.
+Even if you clean your clothes dryer's lint trap after every use, the vent still accumulates lint over time, like plaque in your arteries, says Richardson.

 A clogged vent can reduce your dryer’s efficiency and create a fire hazard.
 If you're up for doing it yourself, check out this how-to guide to dryer-vent cleaning from About.com.